delta94/Clipboard-FullStack-Test/README.md

 ## Stack used in test project

 1. Next.js (Functional Component Only)
 2. useContext + useReducer hooks for global state management.
-(Filter Options, Sort Options, Search Keyword)
 3. React Query for fetching remote data.
 It helps unstable connection.
 4. Tailwind CSS for styling
 5. Jest for Api test